Smile (The Beach Boys album): "Psycodelic Sounds" and other recordings

 Compiled under the title "Psycodelic Sounds" [sic], Wilson conducted numerous sessions focused on capturing "humorous" situations.
-This resulted in hours of recordings created with his friends while they chanted, played games, staged mock arguments, or engaged in casual conversation, described by Carlin as "just like the old days with his Wollensak recorder, except much, much weirder."
+This resulted in hours of recordings created with his friends while they chanted, played games, staged mock arguments, or engaged in casual conversation, described by biographer Peter Ames Carlin as "just like the old days with his Wollensak recorder, except much, much weirder."
 His bandmates were absent from these sessions.
 (Note: Wilson had previously incorporated lighthearted spoken-word interludes and comedic tracks such as "'Cassius' Love vs. 'Sonny' Wilson" (1964) and "I'm Bugged at My Ol' Man" (1965) on earlier Beach Boys albums, typically as filler material.)

 A collection of tapes with titles such as "Basketball", "Chewing Terry's", "Kid at Fairfax", "Tea Pot", and "Water Hose" were recorded on October 4, 1966.
 Recordings from the "Psycodelic Sounds" experiments included sound effects such as exaggerated breathing, moans, and laughter, and pronounced echo effects.
 An audio vérité segment titled "Bob Gordon's Real Trip" initially presents a routine conversation with a Chicago taxi driver, which abruptly transitions into surreal audio manipulation as the driver's voice becomes heavily drenched in spring reverb.

-One 24-minute exercise, recorded on October 18, featured Wilson, his sister-in-law Diane Rovell, Parks, Anderle, Vosse, Diane Rovell, Siegel, and a woman named Dawn.
+One 24-minute exercise, recorded on October 18, featured Wilson, his sister-in-law Diane Rovell, Parks, Anderle, Vosse, Siegel, and a woman named Dawn.
 Siegel initiates the party game Lifeboat, where participants roleplay shipwreck survivors debating whom to sacrifice.
 Tensions escalate, culminating in Wilson lamenting, "I feel so depressed. [...]
 I'm too down to smile."
 Another session (November 4, 1966) included Wilson, Parks, Hutton, Vosse, and a participant named Bob ordering from a psychedelic ice cream van playing a piano-simulated music box version of "Good Vibrations".
 Wilson initiated a comedic routine about falling into a piano and microphone, followed by group chants of phrases like "Where's my beets and carrots?" and "I've got a big bag of vegetables" over bongo rhythms.
 Parks later reflected on withdrawing from such interactions, perceiving them as "destructive".
-On November 16, Wilson staged arguments between Vosse and studio drummer Hal Blaine, portraying Blaine as angered by Vosse trespassing in his garden.
-The exchange transitioned into a discussion about planetary alignments, concluding with Wilson himself engaging in a mock dispute with Blaine.
-This recording was reportedly intended for potential inclusion in the "Vegetables" track.
-(Note: The arguments are similar to those featured in a later Beach Boys track, "T M Song" from 15 Big Ones (1976).)
+On November 16, Wilson staged arguments between Vosse and studio drummer Hal Blaine, a recording reportedly intended for potential inclusion in the "Vegetables" track.